Pufferfish Privacy: An Information-Theoretic Study: Additional Applications

 \subsection{Utility of PP and MI PP Mechanisms}

 Generally, it may be hard to assess the utility of a given PP mechanism.
 However, the MI PP framework can be used as a proxy to understand the privacy-utility tradeoff in the mechanism design phase.
-In this subsection, we focus on the setup where $\Theta=\{ P_X\}, \cG=\{g\} $ and $\cW= \emptyset$, namely, when the database is drawn from a given distribution and we want to hide one specific function thereof.
+We showcase another scenario here where we can borrow the results connected to information theory in making progress in privacy research via MI PP. In this subsection, we focus on the setup where $\Theta=\{ P_X\}, \cG=\{g\} $ and $\cW= \emptyset$, namely, when the database is drawn from a given distribution and we want to hide one specific function thereof.
 Let $f(X)$ be the query and $M(X)$ the output of the private mechanism.
-We assume that the ranges of $f$ and $g$ are finite and cast $\sI(f(X);M(X))$ as the utility metric, i.e., how information the mechanism's output is of the query.
+We assume that the ranges of $f$ and $g$ are finite and cast $\sI(f(X);M(X))$ as the utility metric, i.e., how much information the mechanism's output has of the query.

 Consider the maximal utility of an $\epsilon$-MI PP mechanism $M(X)$ in two situations: when $g(X)$ is or is not available at the mechanism design step.
 Namely, we define

 The following proposition, which relies on \cite[Lemma~8]{zamani2022bounds}, gives an upper bound on the maximal utility.